 StepChange Financial Solutions is part of StepChange Debt Charity.
 The UK’s only free charity-owned mortgage and equity release advice service.

 Our service is always free and unbiased.
 Call us on 0808 1686 719.
 Monday to Friday, 9am to 5pm.

 Find out more about our mortgage and equity release service

 Is an IVA right for you?

-There are no up-front fees, and we won’t charge you for debt advice.
-Once your IVA is set up, there will be fees set by your creditors.
+There are no up-front fees, and we do not charge you for debt advice.